Pre-Authorized Tax Payment Plan

 At City Hall

 Tax bills can be paid at the Customer Service Centre located on the main floor of City Hall.
-There is a payment box in front of Customer Service Centre and an outside payment slot located to the left of the front doors of City Hall.
+There is a payment box in front of the Customer Service Centre and an outside payment slot located to the left of the front doors of City Hall.

 Payments can be made using personal online internet banking.
 Your fifteen (15) digit roll number is required.
 Service charges may apply.